How Fifth Wheel Hitches Work

 If you're able to purchase a custom-fit installation kit, the installation of a fifth wheel hitch requires little more than a good deal of measuring, followed by bolting the brackets and rails to the frame of your truck.
 With that said, many people opt to tackle this rather uncomplicated installation in their own garage or driveway.
 Of course, if you are unable to purchase an installation kit that was designed for your specific vehicle, or if you have any reservations about being able to complete this project on your own, you can hire a professional to do the job for you.
 As long as there are no complications, it won't take a certified mechanic very long to complete the installation of your latest piece of towing equipment.
 After all, if they're accustomed to installing towing hitches on other tow vehicles, installing a fifth wheel hitch in the bed of a pickup truck shouldn't be all that difficult.

-To read more about towing, hitches and other related topics, follow the links below.
+To read more about towing, hitches and other related topics, follow the links on the next page.

 Related HowStuffWorks Articles